UWrc/uwrc.github.io/docs/hyak101/containers/build.md

 ### Sandboxing

 In this section we will create a writable directory known as a "sandbox" for this container, allowing for file modifications and additional software installations.
 This method of container development is available and may fit the preferences of some users, but it isn't the recommended method for building custom containers because it doesn't include a record of the steps taken for further container development.
-Additionally, this might not work with some containers because it brings the user space of the container into the kernal space of the host, `klone` which could lead to some incompatibilities.
+Additionally, this might not work with some containers because it brings the user space of the container into the kernel space of the host, which could lead to some incompatibilities.
 However, we want to demonstrate this so that you can explore the method and determine if it fits your needs.

 Convert our Ubuntu container into a sandbox with the following command:
 ```bash